zwong91/RealtimeVoiceChat/README.md

 *   **TTS Engine (`server.py`, `audio_module.py`):**
   Change `START_ENGINE` in `server.py` to "coqui", "kokoro", or "orpheus".
 Configure engine-specific settings (voice, speed, etc.) within `AudioProcessor.__init__` in `audio_module.py`.
   When you choose CoquiEngine, I recommend running DeepSpeed.
 On Linux, you can just `pip install deepspeed`, but on Windows you'll need to build it yourself.
 A handy tool for that is [deepspeedpatcher](https://github.com/erew123/deepspeedpatcher).
 When you compile, enable the “CUTLESS_OPS,” “SPARSE_ATTN,” and “INFERENCE_CORE_OPS” options.
 You'll have to install a few prerequisites first (check the repo's README), but the performance boost is well worth the extra setup.
+You can also try installing a precompiled deepspeed wheel (like this one for torch 2.5.1: `pip install https://raw.githubusercontent.com/KoljaB/RealtimeVoiceChat/main/code/deepspeed_wheel/deepspeed-0.16.1%2Bunknown-cp310-cp310-win_amd64.whl`), also daswer123 has some on his github page.

 *   **LLM Model & Backend (`llm_module.py`):**
     *   Set the desired `LLM_START_MODEL` (e.g., Ollama model name or HF path) and `LLM_START_PROVIDER`  in `server.py`.
     *   Adjust system prompt in `system_prompt.txt`